pofider/phantom-html-to-pdf/README.md

 	footer: "<h2>foo</h2>",
 	url: "http://jsreport.net",//set direct url instead of html
 	printDelay: 0,//time in ms to wait before printing into pdf
+	waitForJS: true,//set to true to enable programmatically specify (via Javascript of the page) when the pdf printing starts (see Programmatic pdf printing section for an example)
+	waitForJSVarName: //name of the variable that will be used as a printing trigger, defaults to "PHANTOM_HTML_TO_PDF_READY" (see Programmatic pdf printing section for an example)
 	allowLocalFilesAccess: false,//set to true to allow request starting with file:///
 	paperSize: {
 		format, orientation, margin, width, height, headerHeight, footerHeight